pbivrell/ManagedMap/README.md

     defer m.Close()
     // Insert new key-value pair
     m.Put("First Key", 2)
-    // Get value and existance of key in map value, has := m.Get("First Key")
+    // Get value and existence of key in map value, has := m.Get("First Key")
     if has {
         fmt.Printf("Has item with value %v\n", value)